-Stock Exchange Act (SESTA) (in German)
+Stock Exchange Act (SESTA) (unofficial translation)

 Stock Exchange Ordinance-FINMA (SESTO-FINMA) (unofficial translation)

 Rules for the Disclosure Office